anoopt/siuuu/README.md

 ### Method 1: Click the Icon
 - Look for the Ronaldo extension icon in your Chrome toolbar
-- Click it to play the "Siuuu!" sound
+- Click it to play the "Siuuu!" sound instantly
-- Watch the icon animate while the sound plays
+- On restricted pages (like Chrome settings), a helpful popup will explain why the sound can't play

 ### Method 2: Keyboard Shortcut
 - Press `Ctrl+Shift+S` (Windows/Linux) or `Cmd+Shift+S` (Mac)
-- Works on any webpage (except Chrome internal pages)
+- Works on any regular webpage
+- On restricted pages, shows a popup with helpful information

 ## 📁 Project Structure